Adldap2/Adldap2-Laravel/readme.md

 * You have `password_sync` set to `true` in your `adldap_auth.php` configuration
  > This is necessary so we can login to the account with the last password that was used when an AD connection was present.

-* You have logged into the synchronized AD account previously
+* You have logged into the synchronized LDAP account previously
  > This is necessary so the account actually exists in your local app's database.

+If you have this configuration, you will have no issues developing an application without a persistent connection to your LDAP server.

 ### Auth Providers